alboteanud/UniversalMusicPlayer_African_intros/README.md

 Music Player
 =====================================

-This app implements an audio media player with cloud based content end database.
+This app implements an audio media player with cloud based content.
 It works across multiple form factors and provide a consistent user experience on Android phones, tablets, Android Auto, Android Wear, Android TV and Google Cast devices.